IOxCyber/ZtoM_Bootcamp/2-ScanningNotes.md

 13. nmap 192.168.1.1 -sV	- Attempts to determine the version of the service running on port
 14. nmap 192.168.1.1 -A -	Enables OS detection, version detection, script scanning, and traceroute ~(Aggressive Scan)~
 15. nmap 192.168.1.1 -O	- Remote OS detection using TCP/IP stack fingerprinting
+16. nmap 192.168.1.1 -oN	result.txt target_IP - To save scan result in a file
+17. nmap 192.168.1.1 -v - Verbose mode, to see what's happening after running nmap cmd.

+Note: -Option can be given before or after the IP is provided.